 What to do if you have a sudden hearing loss?

-How does an ear infection affect my hearing and what can help me?
+How does an ear infection affect hearing and what can I do if I lose my hearing after a sudden hearing loss?

-A sudden hearing loss is a sudden onset of inner ear hearing loss without an identifiable cause.
+Under sudden deafness is a sudden onset of sensorineural hearing loss without an identifiable cause.

 Some sufferers describe the sensation of hearing through absorbent cotton after a sudden hearing loss.
 Others do not perceive the reduction in volume as such, but rather a change in the sound image or that the localization of sound sources and understanding background noise suddenly becomes difficult or even impossible.
 The cause is a hearing loss in several neighboring frequencies of around 30 decibels - rarely even more, up to 70 decibels - which often only occurs on one side.